Resolving cosmic star formation histories of present-day bulges, disks, and spheroids with ProFuse: Introduction

 Pinpointing not only which evolutionary pathways have occurred across cosmic time, but also in what relative fractions, is an ongoing challenge in the field of galaxy evolution \citep[for example][]{casteels2014, robotham2014, bellstedt2017a, davies2022}.
 Making progress on this question observationally is hindered by a number of factors, the major one being that we are limited to observing individual galaxies in only a single snapshot.
 Given this limitation, two separate approaches must be taken to actually infer the temporal evolution of structure.
 The first of these is to compare galaxy populations across different epochs, to see how they are changing.
 This approach is relied upon across the field of galaxy evolution to infer the evolution of most properties, including star formation rates \citep{driver2018, thorne2021}, metallicities \citep{ly2016, sanders2021}, velocity dispersion \citep{wisnioski2015}, velocity profile shapes \citep{tiley2019}, mass density profiles \citep{derkenne2021}, and a multitude of other properties, as well as the structure of galaxies \citep[as analysed by][]{hashemizadeh2021}.
 There are significant challenges in inferring evolution from different properties though, originating from progenitor bias \citep[just because populations at different epochs have similar mass distributions, does not mean one is the progenitor of the other, as commented by][]{dokkum1996, kaviraj2009}, selection effects, and observational limits.
 The other approach in inferring temporal evolution is to study the forensic histories of nearby galaxies themselves.
 What evidence is there in individual galaxies of evolving properties with time?

 This two-pronged ``in-situ" versus ``forensic" approach has been well demonstrated in the pursuit of accurately constraining the cosmic star formation history (CSFH).
 The now-famous review by \citet{madau2014} brought together a suite of observational star formation rate density (SFRD) measurements across a wide redshift range to present a CSFH that showed the decline in star formation in the Universe since ``cosmic noon" at $z\sim2$.
 The exact nature of the CSFH prior to cosmic noon is still under debate, in particular because characterising the obscuration of star formation due to dust at high-$z$ is challenging \citep[for example][]{kistler2009, bourne2017, khusanova2020, bouwens2023, harikane2023}.
 The alternate mechanism of deriving the CSFH comes from a forensic analysis of a volume-complete sample of low-redshift galaxies.
 By deriving the star formation histories (SFH) of all galaxies within a volume of the Universe, the CSFH as a whole can be inferred.
-While limitations in stellar populations analysis (usually in the form of SED modelling) makes it challenging to accurately derive the CSFH in this manner \citep[for example][]{leja2018, carnall2018}, improvements in SED modelling assumptions have made this approach more viable in recent years \citep{bellstedt2020b}.
+Stellar populations analysis techniques like SED modelling are usually employed to derive such star formation histories.
+To reliably construct the CSFH though, it is critical that any age-related degeneracies (such as the well-known age--metallicity degeneracy) are very carefully considered, so that no biases are introduced (see \citealt{conroy2013} for an overview of the general challenges faced when conducting SED fitting).
+In typical SED fitting implementations, metallicity is assumed to simply be constant over time, where at best this constant value is allowed to be free \citep[as employed in][]{leja2017, carnall2018a, iyer2019, johnson2021}, but at worst it is fixed to a single value \citep[typically solar, for example][]{yang2022, paspaliaris2023}.
+Such limitations make it challenging (or impossible) to accurately derive the CSFH in this manner, as the derived CSFH peak is then offset from the observationally measured one due to the introduced biases \citep[for example][]{leja2019, carnall2019}.
+Recent implementations of more physical approaches to metallicity evolution in SED fitting in the code \textsc{ProSpect} \citep{robotham2020} have reduced these age--metallicity related biases, making it much more feasible to reliably reconstruct the CSFH from SED fitting \citep[as demonstrated for the first time using SED fitting by][]{bellstedt2020b}.